-4.10.7 Fire Services Property Levy
+Emergency Services and Volunteer Fund Act (ESVF) 4.10.7 (formerly Fire Services Property Levy Act)

 In 2012 the Victorian State Government passed legislation requiring the Fire Services Property Levy (FSPL) to be collected from ratepayers.
 Previously this was collected through building and property insurance premiums.
-The FSPL helps fund the services provided by the Fire Rescue Victoria (FRV) and Country Fire Authority (CFA), and all levies collected by Council are passed through to the State Government.
+The FSPL sought to fund the services provided by the Fire Rescue Victoria (FRV) and Country Fire Authority (CFA), and all levies collected by Council are passed through to the State Government.

-The FSPL is based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
+The FSPL was based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
 This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.